 The Adventurer is sitting with his grandchildren around in a wooden house in the forest.
 The adventurer is an old guy.
 He is telling them a story about his previous adventures.
 Suddenly the fire is starting to extinguish.
 So the Adventurer decides to go out and get some wood from the shelter where he stores the firewood.
 When he arrives there he notices that there is no firewood so he grabs an axe and goes to the woods.
 After he travelled for a while he forgot why he went to the woods.
-Then he remembers it, he wanted to defeat the evil witch “the humpy Gertrüd”(im Deutschen “bücklige Gertrüd” the player will hear later why the hero hates her so much).
+Then he remembers that he wanted to defeat the evil witch “the humpy Gertrüd”(in German “bücklige Gertrüd” the player will learn later why the Adventurer hates her so much).
 After a little tutorial which introduces the player to the Game he arrives at a tree on which a witch is painted on and he thinks that this is Gertrüd and he defeats her.
-(She isn’t attacking him, but the squirrels on the tree because they didn’t like that he is hitting the tree, but the Adventurer thinks she is attacking him).
+She isn’t attacking him, but the squirrels on the tree do because they didn’t like that he is hitting the tree, but the Adventurer in his senility thinks that Gertrüd is attacking him.

 Because a witch can’t be killed without fire he returns with the corpse of the witch (just firewood with paint).
 When he arrives at the house he thinks that the corpse of the witch is too disturbing for the kids so he uses magic to let the corpse of the witch look like “firewood”.
 Then he goes inside and uses the wood to incinerate the fireplace again.
 After he had done that he tells the kids the story of what just happened but overdramatizes it a lot.

-No witches where harmed during the production.

-(Level 1) The beginning…
+5.2.2 Level 1: The Beginning